 A lawsuit may be launched under these and other circumstances:

-Other examples of failure to fulfill legal requirements can include such things as the wrongful dismissal of an employee, employee discrimination, or failure to remedy a safety or environmental hazard.
+Examples of a wrongful act can include such things as the wrongful dismissal of an employee, employee discrimination, or failure to remedy a safety or environmental hazard.
 Liability could also result from non-compliance with a corporate statute, mismanagement, or financial losses.

 Note: Liability is not limited to the business or corporation.